vetlesillerud/indoor-reconstruction/python/README.md

 * **pose_graph_optimization** - **edge_prune_threshold**: if loop closure are not associated with a value higher that this parameter, the loop closure are pruned.

 ### *interpolate_and_write_full_scans.py*:<a name="interpolate_and_write_full_scans"></a>
-This script will read data packet PCD-files, e.g., "scan_0_1.pcd" and interpolate the quaternions in "quaternions_datapacket.csv".
-It will then transform the individual data packets with the interpolated quaternions and combine these data packets to a scan representing the scope used for acquisition.
+This script reads data packet PCD-files, e.g., "scan_0_1.pcd" and interpolates the quaternions in "quaternions_datapacket.csv".
+It then transforms the individual data packets with the interpolated quaternions and combine these data packets to a scan representing the scope used for acquisition.
 The linear interpolation is done by comparing each quaternion with the previous and collecting these similar, subsequent quaternions.
 These collected quaternions are interpolated from the first quaternion of a similar sequence, until the value of the quaternion that breaks this sequence.
 ````
 usage: interpolate_and_write_full_scans.py [-h] [--visualization]